albertintech/apai/docs/judiciary/fjbaa/the-case-for-twelve-years.md

 **Judicial independence and insulation.** Some scholars argue that longer terms provide greater insulation from political pressure, allowing justices to develop independent jurisprudential voices uncorrupted by concern for post-bench careers.
 Justice Stephen Breyer himself suggested that "a long term -- I don't know, 18, 20 years, something like that" would be acceptable.
 The Presidential Commission on the Supreme Court (2021) noted concerns that shorter fixed terms could lead to justices "auditioning" for future employers through their opinions.

 This concern diminishes significantly when the post-active career involves continued judicial service rather than private sector employment.
-Under any senior-status model -- including the FJBAA's structurally robust Senior Justice phase -- justices transition to continued public service, not retirement into the private sector.
+Under any senior-status model -- including the Act's structurally robust Senior Justice phase -- justices transition to continued public service, not retirement into the private sector.
 The incentive structure differs fundamentally from that of a term-limited legislator who must seek private employment.

 **Accumulated expertise and institutional memory.** Defenders of longer tenure argue that constitutional adjudication requires deep expertise that takes years to develop.
 A justice who has served twenty-five years brings accumulated wisdom about the Court's internal dynamics, the practical consequences of prior decisions, and the institutional relationships that make the judiciary function.
 Shorter terms, on this view, sacrifice wisdom for freshness.